dobrakmato/rpbuild/README.md

 </plugin>
 ```

-Don't forget to add plugin repository becaus rpbuild-maven-plugin is currently not in central repo.
+Don't forget to add plugin repository because rpbuild-maven-plugin is currently not in maven central repo.

 ```xml
 <pluginRepositories>